CaptainKryga/school21-xv/README.md

 Main control:
 WASD or arrows => movement
 1, 2, 3, 4, 5 => select surveillance camera
-escape => exit to menu
+Escape => exit to menu
 P => start recording and stop video (bug at the time of delivery, works at any time)

 According to the subject, 56 days are given to complete a group of 2-4 people, they did it in crunch mode in 6-7 days in a team of 2 people.

 For assembly:
-Demlaly project for Units 2021.3.9f1
+Demlaly project for Unity 2021.3.9f1 on macos
 Video recording implemented through ffmpeg configured to work only with macos